gsoules/MkDocs/digital-archive/docs/user/how-to-search.md

 ## Search one site or all sites

 You can search just the site you are on (for example, only search the Southwest Harbor Public Library) or you can search all sites that are sharing their collections with each other.
+To choose which sites to search use the **_Search_** selector that appears in the options bar at the top of the search results page.

 -   **To search all sites**, use the **_Search_** selector to choose `All Sites`